dave1010/Asdfghjkl/README.md

 GitHub Actions keep the package healthy and provide a downloadable binary:

 * `Test` runs on pushes to `main` and all pull requests, setting up Swift 6.2 on macOS and executing `swift test --parallel`.
-* `macOS Binary` is a manually triggered workflow that builds a release binary on macOS, records `swift build --configuration release --show-bin-path` in the environment, and uploads the resulting `Asdfghjkl` executable from that directory as an artifact.
+* `macOS Binary` is a manually triggered workflow that builds the `Asdfghjkl` release product on macOS, records `swift build --configuration release --product Asdfghjkl --show-bin-path` in the environment, lists the contents of the reported bin directory for debugging, and uploads the resulting executable as an artifact.